amauryfierens/BERTinchamps/README.md

 Here are the line of code we used to run both pretraining:
 * **BERTinchamps *rtbf***: `python pretrain.py name=Bertinchamps-RTBFcorpus-oscarV3 arch=crammed-bert train=bert-o4 data=rtbf_corpus`
 * **BERTinchamps *classic***: `python pretrain.py name=Bertinchamps-OSCAR arch=crammed-bert train=bert-o4 data=oscar_json`

+### Download the models

+To run the evaluation tasks and reproduce the experiments we performed, you can download both models at: https://dataverse.uclouvain.be/dataset.xhtml?persistentId=doi:10.14428/DVN/0OJU5N

 ### FLUE

+For the evaluation of both models on BERTinchamps
 ### QUAEROFrenchMed: MEDLINE and EMEA

 ### RTBF: